sluu99/csprog/01-the-basics.md

 As you might have guessed, the first two lines displays "Hello world!" and the current date time to the console windows.
 Notice the `{0}` on the second line actually displays the value provided by `DateTime.Now`.
 There will be more of how `{0}` works in other examples.

-The third line of code waits for the user to press any key.
-Without this line, you won't be able too see the console window.
-The program simply writes text to the console and quits immediately.
+The third line of code pauses the program until the user presses a key.
+Without this line, you won't be able too see the console window; the program would simply writes text to the console and quits immediately.

 Notice the semi-colons at the end of these three lines.
 Because white-spaces aren't meaningful in C#, the semi-colons let C# know that it is the end of a code line.